microsoft/accessibility-insights-action/docs/ado-extension-usage.md

 ## Troubleshooting

 -   If the action didn't trigger as you expected, check the `trigger` or `pr` sections of your yml file.
 Make sure any listed branch names are correct for your repository.
 -   If the action fails to complete, you can check the build logs for execution errors.
+These logs will be in the `accessibilityinsights` step.
 -   If you can't find an artifact, note that your workflow must include a `publish` step to add the report folder to your check results.
 See the [Basic template](#basic-template) above and [Azure DevOps documentation on publishing artifacts](https://docs.microsoft.com/en-us/azure/devops/pipelines/artifacts/pipeline-artifacts?view=azure-devops&tabs=yaml#publish-artifacts).
 -   If you're running on a `windows-2019` agent we recommend `//` instead of `/` for `scanUrlRelativePath`.
 -   If the scan takes longer than 90 seconds, you can override the default timeout by providing a value for `scanTimeout`.